 “Can’t sleep.”
 I took another sip.
 I could still taste the bitterness, a smudge of mud lingering on my tongue.
-I added two more spoonful’s of sugar, poured the cream until it reached the rim of my mug.
+I added two more spoonfuls of sugar, poured the cream until the liquid reached the rim of my mug.
 “I’ve been having this recurring nightmare.”

 “What about?” she asked, mouth full of yogurt.

 I turned my back to her as I recounted the horrors of last night.
 “I keep seeing this man.
 He’s wearing trousers, a gray vest and a bowler hat.
 He has a monocle over his eye, but I can’t see his face, and he’s—” My breath caught.

 “He’s what?”
 She was standing behind me now.
 I felt the warmth of her hand lingering over my shoulder, but she hesitated to bring it down.

 “You know, those bikes from the 1800’s with the big wheel up front, and the tiny wheel behind.”
 I looked at her over my shoulder.
 She was pressing her lips together, trying to hide a smile.
 I pulled away from her.
 “I knew you would laugh.”

 “I’m sorry.
 I’m sorry.
 But you gotta admit, it does sound kind of ridiculous.”